php-mongo/docker-compose-app/DOCKER-STAND-ALONE.md

   - Make a note of these values: you can use them during the application setup for the 'Control User'
   - 'save & close' the configuration files

+#### You can check the detected configuration using this command
+- docker-composer config

 #### Now you are ready to execute the final setup commands

 Type these commands at the prompt in the application root: